 The NH DES prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the state's public water supply sources.
 Included in the report is a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.
-Since the Town of Bow water system is a new system, it was not assessed at that time.
-When a source assessment on your system is made it will be published on the NH DES website: http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.
+These reports are published on the NH DES website: http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.

-Be assured that the Town of Bow in concert with its certified operator, WhiteWater, Inc., is addressing the concerns as stated in this report and welcomes your input to our planning.
-If you have any questions, please contact WhiteWater, Inc. at 888 377-7678.
+Be assured that the Town of Hudson in concert with its certified operator, WhiteWater, Inc., is addressing the concerns as stated in this report and welcomes your input to our planning.
+If you have any questions, please contact WhiteWater, Inc. at 603-324-8318.